-The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Management bases these estimates and assumptions upon historical experience, existing and known circumstances, authoritative accounting pronouncements and other factors that management believes to be reasonable.
-Significant areas requiring the use of management estimates relate to revenue recognition, inventory, accounts receivable allowances for bad debts, stock compensation expense, depreciation and amortization, legal provisions, income tax provisions, and fair value of financial instruments.
+Significant areas requiring the use of management estimates relate to revenue recognition, accounts receivable, income tax provisions, and fair value of financial instruments.
 Actual results could differ from these estimates.